Related Pages.

 The oldest Shaman in the world

-National Geographic Article (Nov 2008):
+Article: National Geographic (Nov 2008):

 Archaeologists in northern Israel say they have discovered the world's oldest known grave of a shaman.
 The 12,000-year-old grave holds an elderly female of the mysterious Natufian culture, animal parts, and a human foot.
 Hundreds of Natufian graves have been excavated in Israel, Jordan, Syria, and Lebanon.
 But only the one uncovered by Grosman contains a woman believed to have been a shaman.